Cog-Creators/Red-DiscordBot/docs/install_linux_mac.rst

     CONFIGURE_OPTS=--enable-optimizations pyenv install 3.7.2 -v

-This may take a long time to complete.
+This may take a long time to complete, depending on your hardware.
+For some machines (such as Raspberry Pis and micro-tier VPSes), it may take over an hour; in this case, you may wish to remove the ``CONFIGURE_OPTS=--enable-optimizations`` part from the front of the command, which will drastically reduce the install time.
+However, be aware that this will make Python run about 10% slower.

 After that is finished, run: